 The kitchen is often seen as one of the most important and social rooms in a home.
-It’s where families come together for meals, dedicated cooks make food with nutrition, passion, and love in mind, and where a lot of entertaining is born as well.
-Despite all the great aspects of a kitchen and its role in the life of you and your family, it can, in fact, harbor a dark secret: mold growth.
+It’s where families come together for meals, dedicated cooks make food with nutrition, passion, and love in mind.
+It is a place where a lot of entertainment is born as well.
+Despite all the great aspects of a kitchen and its role in the life of you and your family, it can still harbor a dark secret: mold growth.
 The kitchen sink area, in particular, is prone to water intrusion, water damage, and mold growth – with much happening out of sight and out of mind.
 However, just because you do not notice or see water damage or mold growth does not mean you and your family won’t feel its ill health effects.

-The good news is that almost all water intrusion and damage below the kitchen sink area can be prevented, the risk reduced, or the risk of mold growth reduced at a bare minimum.
-There are several ways in which homeowners can accomplish this, many of which stem from the pathways or vectors that water takes to infiltrate the area below the kitchen sink in the first place.
+The good news is that almost all water intrusion and damage below the kitchen sink area can be prevented.
+The risk reduced, or the risk of mold growth reduced at a bare minimum can happen if addressed well.
+There are several ways in which homeowners can accomplish this.
+Many of the ways are stem from the pathways or vectors that water takes to infiltrate the area below the kitchen sink in the first place.

 What is Water Intrusion?

 Water intrusion is a blanket term used to describe water leaking, flowing, falling, pooling, or otherwise getting into areas where it doesn’t belong.
 This can include water from outside sources seeping inside, such as from flooding, rain, and so on.
-It can also include water from inside going where it doesn’t belong, such as from leaking plumbing, plumbing problems, and many other sources, as we’ll discuss in more detail below.
-The commonality is water intruding or invading into a space where it is not intended to go – outside of pipes, plumbing fixtures, or the outdoors.
+It can also include water from inside going where it doesn’t belong.
+It can come from leaking plumbing, plumbing problems, and many other sources, as we’ll discuss in more detail below.
+The commonality is water intruding or invading into space where it is not intended to go – outside of pipes, plumbing fixtures, or the outdoors.

 Some water intrusion is obvious, and a one-time event, such as from hurricane-induced storm surge resulting in local flooding.
-These kind of events are usually known or obvious to homeowners, and therefore much easier to identify, meaning most homeowners seek remediation for these problems.
+These kinds of events are usually known or obvious to homeowners.
+Therefore it is much easier to identify, meaning most homeowners seek remediation for these problems.
 Much of the kind of water intrusion that occurs, especially in the kitchen sink area, is slower, less obvious, and more pernicious.
 It tends to happen slowly over time, with damage accumulating, and without such obvious triggering events.
 As a result, this kind of water intrusion is typically more dangerous, since the damage can be present without a homeowner or family being aware, while mold growth occurs “behind the scenes”.